bbrzycki/setigen/docs/source/basics.rst

 Adding a basic signal
 -------------------------

-The main method that generates signals is :func:`setigen.Frame.add_signal`.
+The main method that generates signals is :func:`~setigen.frame.Frame.add_signal`.
 This allows us to pass in an functions or arrays that describe the shape of the signal over time, over frequency within individual time samples, and over a bandpass of frequencies. :mod:`setigen` comes prepackaged with common